ljdursi/EuroMPI2016/README.md

 To manage that complexity, they all implicitly or increasingly explicitly express the data flow as an execution graph which can then be optimized over before computation.
-The benfits of this sort of approach have [not been lost on the HPC community](http://icl.cs.utk.edu/parsec/).
+The benfets of this sort of approach have [not been lost on the HPC community](http://icl.cs.utk.edu/parsec/).